sacruffnex/CS_Capstone/README.md

-# How to do use each enhancement
+# How to use each enhancement

 ## Bubba Gump Shrimp Analysis (Databases Enhancement)